Actindo-AG/Documentation/FiegeIntegration/UserInterface/01_Connections.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all connections in the list are selected.

 - [DISABLE]
-    Click this button to disable the selected connection(s) This button is displayed if the checkbox of at least one active connection is selected.
+    Click this button to disable the selected connection(s).
+This button is displayed if the checkbox of at least one active connection is selected.

 - [ENABLE]
-    Click this button to enable the selected connection(s) This button is displayed if the checkbox of at least one inactive connection is selected.
+    Click this button to enable the selected connection(s).
+This button is displayed if the checkbox of at least one inactive connection is selected.

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
     Click this button to edit the selected Fiege connection.
 This button is only displayed if a single checkbox in the list of connections is selected.
 Alternatively, you can click directly a row in the list to edit a connection.
 The *Edit connection* view is displayed, see [Edit Fiege connection](#edit-Fiege-connection).